 Studio photographers will appreciate that the Nikon Df (unlike the X Vario) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X Vario and the Df have been discontinued, but can regularly be found used on eBay.
+Both the X Vario and the Df have been discontinued, but can regularly be found used on ebay.
 Neither of the two has a direct successor, so they represent the end of the respective camera lines from Leica and Nikon.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica X Vario Manual (free pdf) or the online Nikon Df Manual.
+Further information on the features and operation of the X Vario and Df can be found, respectively, in the Leica X Vario Manual (free pdf) or the online Nikon Df Manual.

 So how do things add up?
 Is there a clear favorite between the Leica X Vario and the Nikon Df?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.